-6 Bay Area counties in California order shelter-in-place
+San Francisco Bay Area counties issue shelter-in-place order

 If affects the counties of San Francisco, Marin, Santa Clara, San Mateo, Alameda and Contra Costa, as well as the city of Berkeley.

-“It’s the new normal temporarily to protect public health,” San Francisco Mayor London Breed said at a news conference.
-“These measures will be disruptive to day to day life, but there is no need to panic.”
+San Francisco Mayor London Breed criticized what she called a “terrible response” by federal officials.

+“We can’t sit back and wait for the federal government to do anything.
+Unfortunately, they have not been as proactive as they should in recognizing this is a crisis throughout the world,” she said.

-People should work from home unless they provide essential services, such as public safety, sanitation and medical services.
+The order tells people to work from home unless they provide essential services such as public safety, sanitation and medical services.
 Pharmacies and banks will remain open.
 Restaurants will be open only for take-out, Breed said.

+Kevin Jones, general manager of Buena Vista Cafe, an iconic San Francisco restaurant that has been a draw for tourists since 1952 in the popular Fisherman’s Wharf, said the order is “going to hurt, but our duty is to protect our employees and our customers.”

+The cafe was the only one open Monday in one of the busiest tourist areas of the city and almost full.
+He said he’s worried about the 58 employees being able to pay their rent; owners and managers decided that any perishable foods would go to the workers.

 The dramatic step came as officials across California took increasingly strident steps to separate people and contain the spread of coronavirus, prompting millions of the state’s oldest and youngest residents to stay home Monday.

-Freeways normally jammed with rush hour drivers flowed freely, and Starbucks’ shift to take-out only was apparent at locations where tables were removed and drive-through lanes were busy.
+Freeways normally jammed with rush hour drivers flowed freely.
 Long lines persisted at some grocery stores despite despite officials saying there’s no need to hoard supplies.

-Responding to panic buying that has stripped supermarkets, executives of major grocery chains said at Los Angeles press conference there is no food shortage, supply chains are in good shape and clerks are working in the middle of the night to restock shelves and clean.
+Responding to panic buying, executives of major grocery chains said at Los Angeles press conference that supply chains are in good shape and clerks are working to restock shelves and clean.

 “There is plenty of product,” said Bryan Kaltenbach, president of Kroger’s Food 4 Less.

-Gov. Gavin Newsom on Sunday urged the state’s 5.3 million people who are 65 and older and those with chronic health conditions to isolate to protect themselves from the virus.
+Gov. Gavin Newsom on Sunday urged the state’s 5.3 million people who are 65 and older and those with chronic health conditions to isolate at home.
 He also called for all bars, wineries, nightclubs and brewpubs to close.

-Last week, Newsom recommended all nonessential gatherings be limited to 250 people, prompting the temporary closure of numerous businesses, performances and meetings, though many local communities took a more aggressive stance.

 Los Angeles Mayor Eric Garcetti ordered restaurants to only offer pickup, delivery and drive-through service.
 He also closed gyms, movie theaters, bowling alleys and arcades.

-“We need to take these steps to protect our city right now,” he said.

 Newsom said an estimated 85% of California’s 6 million public school students will be out of their classrooms this week.
-The length of time varies by district, with some canceling classes for up to five weeks.

-Newsom said he recognized the increasing isolation for millions of Californians is “anxiety-inducing” but said the moves were necessary to protect the state’s most vulnerable residents.
+Many districts are arranging for meal pickups for families that depend on schools for breakfast and lunch.
+Movie theaters, casinos and theme parks were told to limit crowd sizes and keep patrons separated.

 The rapid pace of new restrictions caught people and institutions off guard.